Section I: Basics

 With ArtHaus and White Wolf returning the rights to RAVENLOFT to Wizards of the Coast it is very unlikely this book will now ever see print.

-IV: Rules and DMing
+Section IV: Rules and DMing

-1. How often should I use fear or horror saves?
+1. How often should I use Fear or Horror saves?

 2. As often as you need to.

-Both fear and horror saves are provided as an aid to role-playing, not a replacement.
+Both Fear and Horror saves are provided as an aid to role-playing, not a replacement.
 If you think your players are responding appropriately to a horrific situation then do not ask them to make saves.
 If they are not responding then use the saves more liberally.
-Fear saves and their like were called Fear checks in second edition.
+Fear saves and their like were called Fear checks in Second Edition.
 The term was changed to reflect d20's new terminology.

 3. What is the difference between fear and horror?

-4. Fear is the simpler of the two being a response to a direct threat, when one’s life is at stake.
+4. Fear is the simpler of the two, being a response to a direct threat, when one’s life is at stake.
 Horror is much more subtle and varied.
-Threats to others such as loved ones are horrifying as is anything that upsets someone’s worldview or beliefs; the realisation that something is wrong -insidiously wrong- is terrifying without being actually frightening.
+Threats to others, such as loved ones, are horrifying, as is anything that upsets someone’s worldview or beliefs; the realisation that something is wrong -insidiously wrong- is terrifying without being actually frightening.
 Generally speaking, anything that prompts concern or fear without involving a direct physical threat to the character is grounds for being horrified.

-5. Are Paladins immune to fear checks?
-What about horror?
+5. Are Paladins immune to Fear checks?
+What about Horror?

-6. No. Paladins are immune to magical fear but are still required to make fear checks.
+6. No. Paladins are immune to magical fear but are still required to make Fear checks.
 See the Ravenloft Player’s Handbook for more information.
 Horror, as stated above, is different from fear and no one is immune to that.

 7. Where can I get rules for vampire player characters?

 8. Rules for playing vampires (and, indeed, all types of undead creatures) in 2nd Edition AD&D are contained in Requiem: The Grim Harvest (the final part of the Grim Harvest series).
 In Third Edition the Level Adjustment system or Savage Species book will suffice.
+In 4th edition, there is a vampire class and vampiric race called "Vryloka" in Heroes of Shadow.

 9. Where can I get rules for lycanthropic player characters?

-10. For Third Edition use the Level Adjustment system of consult the book Savage Species published by WotC.
+10. For Third Edition use the Level Adjustment system or consult the book Savage Species published by WotC.
 John W Mangrum has written a comprehensive set of rules for playing lycanthropic PCs in 2nd Edition D&D. These are available in the Book of Souls, the first Ravenloft Netbook at the Secrets of the Kargatane website here.

 An approved expansion to these rules, written by Andrew Wyatt, can be found at The Lonesome Road.
+For 4e, there's the shifter race.

 11. Should I take epic levels or Dark Sun / Planescape characters into Ravenloft?

 12. A matter of taste, obviously, but we advise against it.
-Keep in mind that the aim of RAVENLOFT is to instil fear in the player characters and that many darklords and foes would be easily defeated by epic characters.
-PLANESCAPE® characters come from a place where fiends are met in the local bar, half-fiends (tieflings) are likely to be counted among your friends, and you are only a portal away are planes where the unending Blood War has seen countless people slaughtered.
+Keep in mind that the aim of RAVENLOFT is to instill fear in the player characters and that many darklords and foes would be easily defeated by epic characters.
+PLANESCAPE® characters come from a place where fiends are met in the local bar, half-fiends (tieflings) are likely to be counted among your friends, and you are only a portal away from planes where the unending Blood War has seen countless people slaughtered.
 A single werewolf terrorising a village is unlikely to raise an eyebrow (though swords may raise with speed).
 To paraphrase the old song, "Once they've seen Sigil, how are you gonna keep them down on the farm?"

 DARK SUN® characters might be scared enough, but the European-style setting is fairly inappropriate for them (apart from Kalidnay, the DARK SUN inspired domain in Ravenloft.
-And that domain is considered lost in the Mists and likely will not be detailed in third edition).
+And that domain is considered lost in the Mists and likely will not be detailed in Third Edition).
 Ravenloft natives would probably react badly to people as alien-looking as DARK SUN characters, too (especially if the party is comprised of thri-kreen and half-giants!).

 13. How do reality wrinkles work?